Florian-Barthel/splatviz/README.md

 # Gaussian Viewer
-This interactive viewer allows to display 3D Gaussian Splatting objects stored as .ply files or as compressed objects from Compact 3D Gaussian Splatting.
+This interactive viewer allows to display 3D Gaussian Splatting objects stored as .ply files or as compressed objects from
+<a href="https://fraunhoferhhi.github.io/Self-Organizing-Gaussians/">Compact 3D Scene Representation via Self-Organizing Gaussian Grids</a>.
 The viewer is fully written in python, which makes development and debugging very simple.

 <img src="images/full.png">